Turing patterns in Matrix-Weighted Networks: Results

 By resorting again to the ``rotated'' variables, $\vec{w}=\mathcal{S}\vec{u}$, and by projecting them onto the supra-Laplace eigenbasis, we obtain:

 the equilibrium solution $z_j=z^{(s)}$ is unstable if there exists $\alpha \geq 2$ such that

 namely

 In Fig.~\ref{fig:AbstractMWN}, we report two cases supporting the analytical findings.
+For the sake of clarity, note that, to ground the visual representation of our numerical patterns, we introduce the variable $\zeta_j(t)\in \mathbb{C}$, which corresponds to the components of the transformed vector $\vec{w}$ in the complex domain.
+Specifically, its real part, $\Re(\zeta_j(t))$, captures the dynamic evolution of the system by separating the dynamical changes from the static network rotations.
 In the former one, the coupling parameter $\varepsilon$ does not satisfy condition~\eqref{eq:reldisp2} for any $\alpha$ and thus patterns cannot emerge (see top panels).
 On the other hand, in the second case, there exist several $\alpha$ such that condition~\eqref{eq:reldisp2} holds true for the chosen $\varepsilon$, and Turing patterns can emerge (see bottom panels).
-In both cases, the MWN is built by using a Barab\'ari-Albert network composed by $n=50$ nodes where at each step a single link and a single node are added.
+In both cases, the MWN is built by using a Barab\'ari-Albert network composed by $n=500$ nodes where at each step a single link and a single node are added.
 The MWN is coherent because the matrix weights have been built according to Proposition~\ref{prop:coherence}, where the matrices $\mathbf{Q}_j$ are rotations by $2\pi/k$ with probability $q$ or the identity matrix with probability $1-q$; for this example we chosen $q=1/2$.
-In this way, we can ensure that the dynamical system preserves the coherence condition.
+To conclude, let us briefly motivate such a choice.
+Note that the extreme cases $q=0$ and $q=1$ lead to structurally uniform configurations: in the first case all node-dependent matrices $\mathbf{Q}_j$ coincide with the identity $\mathbf{I}_d$, while in the second one each node shares the exact same rotation matrix $\mathbf{Q}_j = \mathbf{R}_{2\pi/k}$, implying that for any connected pair $(i,j)$ the link transformation yields $\mathbf{R}_{ij} = \mathbf{Q}_i^\top \mathbf{Q}_j = \mathbf{R}_{2\pi/k}^\top \mathbf{R}_{2\pi/k} = \mathbf{I}_d$, effectively canceling out any directional effect along the edges.
+It follows that the choice $q=1/2$ leads to maximize the structural disorder and the spatial mixing of coordinates across the network.

+In addition, it is worth noting that, due to the coherence assumption, the system is invariant under changes in $q$.
+Indeed, since the transformation $\mathcal S$ is exact, the spectrum of the supra-Laplacian remains identical to that of the baseline scalar Laplacian (scaled by the identity block) and, therefore, no phase transition should occur as $q$ varies from $0$ to $1$, and the instability threshold remains constant.

 Finally, let us observe that the results of Fig.~\ref{fig:AbstractMWN} have been obtained by using the variables ``rotated'' by the matrix $\mathcal{S}$, i.e., $\xi_j=\Re(w_j)$, and this choice is mandatory; indeed by looking at the results in the original variables can be misleading: one can observe a heterogeneous solution even once the dispersion relation is negative (see Fig.~\ref{fig:AbstractMWNwrongvar}), this is because of the mixing property induced by the transformations $\mathbf{R}_{ij}$ that is removed once we use the rotated variables.